SelinaHhan/RecipeAnalysis/README.md

 The original nutrition column in the dataset contains nutritional information for each recipe, stored as a string representation of a list.
 To make this column usable, we flattened the list into separate columns, one for each nutritional component using lambda function.

 We created two new columns, `prop_carbohydrates` and `prop_fat`, to represent the proportion of calories in a recipe that come specifically from carbohydrates and fat, respectively.
-These derived features allow us to better understand the nutritional density and macronutrient breakdown of each recipe, which may be predictive of user preferences or ratings.
+These derived features allow us to better understand the nutritional density and macronutrient breakdown of each recipe, which may be predictive of amount of calories.

 `prop_carbohydrates`